Hardware Reference Data

 Power Capacity VA per RU

-The input power capacity measured in Volt Amperes, per Rack Unit.
+Input power capacity measured in volt-amperes per Rack Unit.

 VA_RU = VA / RU940